One of the most important means through which governments worldwide support small businesses come through targeted tax breaks and credits.

 With the wide range of potential benefits, naturally many get confused about which may apply to their specific circumstances.
 The list below only covers those most often used.
 For a full accounting of all potential breaks, small business owners should contact their accountants.

 Also, remember that tax laws and regulations remain in constant flux.
 What holds true for 2020 may change for 2021.

 Getting Every Possible Deduction Requires Planning and Dedicated Effort

-Obtaining the full slate of possible deductions requires work, even under the guidance of an accountant.
+Obtaining the full slate of possible small business text deductions requires work, even under the guidance of an accountant.
 Experts suggest that business owners and appropriate staff have a game plan on how to account for every opportunity.

 Traditional accounting and records practice rely on meticulous collection of receipts and other information.
 Staff must ensure that records related to tax deductions get filed promptly and organized into a system that anyone else on staff can understand.

 Many small businesses have found that the best invoicing apps and other software programs have features that streamline record keeping.
 Artificial intelligence functions connected to these programs can automatically categorize information into the right silos.
 They can even create charts and graphs when needed.

 Special Changes to Remember From the Tax Reform Act Passed In the United States